brunoblock/oystermesh/README.md

 ### Chrome

 Chrome runs Oyster fine for 1 hour or less.
-There is a known bug in chrome that affects all webrtc projects: https://bugs.chromium.org/p/chromium/issues/detail?id=825576.
-This bug will cause new webrtc connections to fail after ~1.5hrs of continuous use without a refresh.
-Otherwise Chrome works fine albiet with slightly heavier CPU usage than Firefox.
+Chrome has a known bug that affects all webRTC projects: https://bugs.chromium.org/p/chromium/issues/detail?id=825576.
+This bug will cause new webRTC connections to fail after ~1.5hrs of continuous use without a refresh.
+Otherwise Chrome works fine albeit with slightly heavier CPU usage than Firefox.

 ### Safari

 Oyster runs fine in Safari on both macOS and iOS devices.
-However, I have noticed a bug where after some heavy usage your node will become unable to make new connections, and only restarting the browser solves the problem.
+However, I have noticed a bug where after some heavy usage your node will become unable to make new connections, and restarting the browser is the only solution.
 The front-end interface has not been optimized for mobile devices so it may render somewhat inelegantly.
-Files downloads, including those of private keys, have not been tested extensively.
+File downloads, including those of private keys, have not been tested extensively.

+## Questions/Contact

+Join us at the mesh chat room: https://oyster.org/#oystertalk.mesh

 ## License
 This project is licensed under GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details.